 Humphreys; however, direct access is not permitted if the anticipated alley to the west is constructed prior to the development of this site.
-Standards for MUL-A-NS would apply for any standard/requirement not listed in the SP.
-The SP allows most uses permitted by MUL-A-NS and prohibits some uses such as, but not limited to, short term rentals and automobile repair.
+Standards for MUL-A-NS would apply for any

 SOUTH NASHVILLE COMMUNITY PLAN

 T4 Urban Mixed-Use Neighborhood (T4 MU) is intended to maintain, enhance, and create urban, mixed use neighborhoods with a development pattern that contains a variety of housing along with mixed use, commercial, institutional, and even light industrial development.
 T4 MU areas are served by high levels of connectivity with complete street networks, sidewalks, bikeways, and existing or planned mass transit.